 Harvard Open Access Project (HOAP)

 HOAP launched in 2011 to foster OA within Harvard, foster OA beyond Harvard, undertake research and policy analysis on OA, and provide OA to timely and accurate information about OA itself.

 HOAP consults pro bono with universities, libraries, funders, societies, publishers, governments, nonprofit advocacy groups, tool-builders, start-ups, projects, and researchers on OA policies, practices, and strategies.
-Among other things, these confidential, consultations can assist with policy language, implementation, strategy, and frequently heard questions, objections, and misunderstandings.
-If you're interested, please contact Peter Suber.
+Among other things, these confidential, consultations can assist with policy language, implementation, strategy, and answers to frequently heard questions, objections, and misunderstandings.
+For more information, please contact Peter Suber.

 - Good practices for university open-access policies